 For many years, the major players in the tech market have been developing tools that enable us to communicate instantly across what were formerly geographical barriers.
 In parallel, cities have fallen victim to urban sprawl, short-term infrastructure planning, and unsafe and unreliable public transportation.
-All of these factors, partnered with the acceptance of the enterprise to allow employees to work from home offices, is reported to have returned increased productivity and lower operational costs.
+All of these factors, partnered with the acceptance of the enterprise to allow employees to work from home offices, are reported to have returned increased productivity and lower operational costs.
 This would seem to mean a win-win for the employee/employer relationship and indeed that might be the case.
 However, like everything in business, there are some important considerations before sending employees off to work from their homes.
 First, you need a good remote work strategy.

 Let’s think about the factors that would motivate an organization to allow employees to work from home.
 My experience is that most major changes incorporated within an enterprise environment are fiscally motivated, and this shift is no different.
 For the past 30 years, the cost of corporate office space has, for the most part, been a cash-cow for commercial real estate.
 It has also been a major overhead expense.
 If the reduction of overhead expenses has become part of the organizational strategic plan, this is a good and very obvious change to consider.